 It takes a village (or close-knit archipelago) to pull off a literary arts festival on a remote island.
-And, that's exactly what this team of passionate citizens, along with some other dedicated folk, has set out to do.
+And that's exactly what our all-volunteer board of directors and advisors has set out to do.

-Jule Treneer, OILF President and Treasurer, is a writer and financial advisor who splits his time between Orcas Island & Paris, France.
-As a writer and poet, his work has appeared in N+1 magazine, The Rumpus, Triple Canopy, The New York Sun, Snorkel and Funny or Die.
-As Western Europe correspondent for the Faster Times, he wrote a weekly column that ranged from politics and economics reporting to lifestyle and culture pieces on books, film and sports.
+Jule Treneer, OILF President and Co-Founder, is a writer and financial advisor who splits his time between Orcas Island and Paris, France.
+His writing and poetry have appeared in N+1, The Rumpus, Triple Canopy, The New York Sun, Snorkel, and Funny or Die.
+As Western Europe correspondent for The Faster Times, he wrote a weekly column that ranged from politics and economics reporting to lifestyle and culture pieces on books, films, and sports.
 He is Chief Risk Officer at Madrona Partners, a family office specializing in long-biased global macro equity investing.
 He brings all his passion and energy to bear in overseeing OILF.
 Prick him and he bleeds Lit Fest.

 JILL MCCABE JOHNSON

-Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards and on the OILF Board of Directos.
+Jill McCabe Johnson is the author of Revolutions We'd Hoped We'd Outgrown and Diary of the One Swelling Sea, which was awarded the 2014 Silver Award in Poetry from Nautilus Book Awards, and she serves on the OILF Board of Directors.
 Jill is also the author of the nonfiction chapbook Borderlines.
-She serves as series editor for the "Being What Makes You" anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit, Artsmith, providing artist residencies, a reading series, workshops, and other educational events.
-She earned her MFA in Creative Writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln where she served as the Louise Van Sickle Fellow in Poetry.
+She serves as series editor for the “Being What Makes You” anthologies from the University of Nebraska Gender Programs and is the founding director of the nonprofit Artsmith, which provides artist residencies, a reading series, workshops, and other educational events.
+She earned her MFA in creative writing at Pacific Lutheran University and her PhD in English at the University of Nebraska—Lincoln, where she served as the Louise Van Sickle Fellow in Poetry.
 Jill is dedicated to protecting the beauty and riches of our planet for future generations.
 And eating good food.
 These endeavors are not mutually exclusive.

 AYN C. GAILEY